The Highways of North Carolina

 US 70 is 4-lane or freeway the entire route from Durham to Morehead City and is popular way to head to the coast.

-Freeway US 70 bypasses for Kinston and Goldsboro are on the docket.
+Freeway US 70 bypasses for Kinston and Havelock are on the docket.

 US 70 is a viable alternative from Asheville to Newport, TN as the route has few winding sections remaining.